littlekhung/Project2/README.md

 # Project2
 This is my Second java Project.
-The purpose is to make a program (Using console),runing on "LMSRunner.java", which illustrate elearning System.
+The purpose is to make a program (Using console),runing on "LMSRunner.java", which illustrate a	simple	learning	management system.
 There are two type of users which is administator and student.
 Administrator:
 - Add/Update/Delete Instructor